Accessibility Work Plan

 When a page is created using the Order Paper page template, an empty Header 2 tag is created.
 We are amending this template.

-Current Status: Ongoing
+Current Status: Complete.

 12. Listing Page Dates Heading Level for Child Pages